Petrobras inks deal with Brazil firms for platforms

-RIO DE JANEIRO Brazil's state-controlled oil producer Petrobras (PETR4.SA) said on Monday it had signed a $1.7 billion deal with local industrial construction companies Odebrecht, OAS and UTC Engenharia for the supply of oil platforms.
+RIO DE JANEIRO May 7 Brazil's state-controlled oil producer Petrobras said on Monday it had signed a $1.7 billion deal with local industrial construction companies Odebrecht, OAS and UTC Engenharia for the supply of oil platforms.

 The company is working its way through a long shopping list of equipment and infrastructure it needs to significantly raise production, particularly to meet growing domestic demand and after the discovery of huge 'subsalt' offshore reserves in 2007.